Transitioning towards a circular business

 Using renewable or recycled materials

-Materials used in IKEA products account for almost half of the IKEA climate footprint.
+Materials used in IKEA products make up the biggest share of the IKEA climate footprint.
 The materials we choose for our products play an important role in our transition towards a circular business.
 Therefore, to reduce the overall environmental impact, a crucial step is to shift from fossil-based materials to recycled and renewable resources.

 Wood